 Workplace stress FAQs

-Can I sue my employer for lack of duty of care?
+Can an employee sue for an employer's lack of duty of care?

 In theory, it is possible for an employee to sue their employer for a lack of duty of care, for example, where an employee is suffering from work-related stress and the employer has failed to take steps to prevent this.
 In practice, this will often arise in the context of a constructive dismissal claim where an employee has felt forced to resign because of work-related stress.